Curriculum

 See the sample three-year curriculum.

-We offer a primary care track.
-All categorical residents are invited to apply after the match and two residents are selected before their PGY-1 year begins.
-The program features longitudinal mentorship from primary care faculty, opportunities to participate in community health-based projects, research opportunities related to primary care topics, and exposure to additional primary care relevant clinical experiences.
+Primary Care Track: All categorical residents are invited to apply for this track after the match, and two residents are selected before their PGY-1 year begins.
+The program features longitudinal mentorship from primary care faculty, opportunities to participate in community health-based projects, conduct research on primary care topics, and access to additional primary care elective opportunities.

-We offer a formal Clinician Investigator Training Program with six months of dedicated research time during residency.
-Unlike the above schedule examples, which do not require applications, this research track is a separate application (NRMP 1328140C1) during the match or can be pursued through a PGY-2 application process.
+Clinician Investigator Training Program: This formal program offers six months of dedicated research time during residency.
+Unlike the primary care track, this research track is a separate application (NRMP 1328140C1) during the match, or it can be pursued through a PGY-2 application process.

 Procedures and ultrasound curriculum